PRIVACY NOTICE – SERVICE USERS

 We will never sell or share your personal information with organisations so that they can contact you for any marketing activities.

 We may share data with the NHS or other healthcare partners but this will always be in a de-identified format.
+De-identified clinical care data may be re-used, including through linkage with other data sources, for the purpose of data analysis and reporting.

 We take the security of your personal information extremely seriously.